 This species is sometimes erroneously called the 'Asian Bullet Ant'.
-This common name seemed to originate from an ant seller many years ago, and was obviously given to help promote his sales.
+This common name seemed to originate from an ant seller many years ago and was obviously given to help promote his sales of this particular species.

-In Thailand and Asia generally the ant called the ‘Bullet Ant’ (by the locals) with a sting much more venomous and painfull is Tetraponera rufonigra.
-It would seem that some sellers looking for information on rugosum have just blindly copied past information, without doing more detailed research.
+In Thailand and Asia generally, the ant called the ‘Bullet Ant’ (by the locals) with a sting much more venomous and painful is Tetraponera rufonigra.
+It would seem that some sellers looking for information on D. rugosum have just blindly copied past information on its common name, without taking time to do more detailed research.

 This species does not have a queen caste and a mated worker called a 'gamergate' acts as a functional queen.
-There is only one dominant egg layer in each colony which is indistinguishable from the other workers - as they are all the same size and form.
+There is only one dominant egg layer in each colony, which looks just like the other workers, so is very difficult to differentiate.

 This species does not have alate flights but propagates by colony division.
-In areas where the colony thrives and can find plenty of food and thrives it will quickly increase in size to over a hundred individuals, and it will then split, with half the colony moving away to a new nesting site.
+In areas where the colony thrives and can find plenty of food, it will quickly increase in size to over a hundred individuals, and it will then split, with half the colony moving away to a new nesting site.
 The fertile gamergate will often move with the part that forms the new colony leaving behind 40 - 50 workers and some brood.
 As this brood matures and new workers emerge, they will fight amongst themselves until a dominant leader emerges.
 Once this ‘alpha’ worker has established her dominance, she will frequent the area just around the entrance of the nest and release a strong phenome (scent), which attracts males from other colonies who will mate with her.
-She then becomes the new egg laying gamergate for the colony.
+She then becomes the new egg-laying gamergate for the colony.

 At intervals the colonies will produce males which are yellowish red with very long antennae - these leave the nest in the early morning and mate with receptive workers from other colonies.